akhalikov/infra/README.md

 * Feature TestNg
 * Hibernate with memcached as a second-level cache (https://github.com/mihaicostin/hibernate-l2-memcached)
 * Bootstrap Hibernate with EhCache as a second-level cache
-* Use multiple caches (memcached and EhCache) for different regions - MultipleRegionFactory
+* Use multiple caches (memcached and EhCache) for different regions - MultiCacheRegionFactory

 ### spring-examples
 Spring Framework examples